kristianfoerster/hswt-cch/index.md

 * Requirements: Interesst in hydrology and modelling
 * Supervisor: Kristian Förster
 * Start: flexible
-* This thesis aims to compare the efficiency of decentralized, small-scale measure to retein water against clasdsical technical solutions (dams) for a meso-scale catchment in Germany (~ 20 km^2).
+* This thesis aims to compare the efficiency of decentralized, small-scale measures to retain water against clasdsical technical solutions (dams) for a meso-scale catchment in Germany (~ 20 km^2^).
 This involves measures like small ponds, keyline design etc.

 </div>